PaloAltoNetworks/iron-skillet/docs/template_release_history.rst

     + include Panorama options for standard or cloud deployments

     + using a tag attribute for the template version numbering

-Tools

-    + added the build_full_config utility to create a full template from the config snippets

-    + added the build_my_config utility

-        * provide simple variable substituions using the my_variable inputs
-        * store output into the my_config folder with unique naming

 Documentation